 Today the Aventine is an elegant residential part of Rome with palaces, churches, and gardens.
 It is a wonderful place to stroll and escape the intense pace of the rest of the city.
 In May Rome’s Rose Garden is in bloom with hundreds of rare species, the garden has a wonderful view of the remains of the imperial palace on the palatine opposite.
 Further on up the hill is the ancient basilica of Santa Sabina with wooden doors dated to the 5th century.
 The viewing platform from the orange garden next to the church has some beautiful views of the city.
 Just a little further up the hill is the Piazza dei Cavalieri di Malta and the not so secret keyhole which you can peek through to see the beautifully framed dome of St Peter’s Basilica.
 Behind the piazza is the Abbey of Sant ‘Anselmo all ‘Aventino, a Benedictine monastery with a church and wonderful giftshop full of produce made at the abbey.

 The Caelian Hill like the others has been mostly lost thank to centuries of occupation.
 The hill starts at the Colosseum and rises up to the cathedral of Rome; San Giovanni in Laterano – the first church built by Constantine and still the most important church in Rome.
+Constantine was emperor during the rise of Christianity in the Roman empire.
 The other side of the hill is marked by the great baths of Caracalla.